mikev-duff/time_tracker_service_basic/README.md

 * Ruby 1.9.2 (RVM works well: https://rvm.io/)
 * Rails 3.2.3 (gem install rails)
 * Optionally a local database (Postgres OS X install can be found at http://www.postgresql.org/download/macosx/).
+* Heroku toolbelt for deployment to web: https://toolbelt.herokuapp.com/

 # Steps
 1. Create a new Rails project using Postgres for the database.
 Postgres is chosen because we'll deploy on Heroku (http://www.heroku.com/) which offers a free 5MB shared Postgres database.